SERCOS III: Sercos support for AS-i

-AS-i (Actuator Sensor Interface) is a networking interface for connection of simple field devices such as actuators and sensors to higher level busses, such as Sercos III.
+AS-i (Actuator Sensor Interface) is a networking interface for the connection of simple field devices such as actuators and sensors to higher-level busses, such as Sercos III.
 Several AS-i/Sercos gateways are available for connection of AS-i devices to a Sercos III network.

 TSN (Time Sensitive Networking)

-Standard Ethernet is not deterministic, therefore not suitable for hard real-time communications.
-In order to address that problem, the Time-Sensitive Networking task group of the IEEE 802.1 working group is developing a set of standards that define mechanisms for hard real-time data transmission over Ethernet networks.
+Standard Ethernet is not deterministic and, therefore not suitable for hard real-time communications.
+To address that problem, the Time-Sensitive Networking task group of the IEEE 802.1 working group is developing a set of standards that define mechanisms for hard real-time data transmission over Ethernet networks.

 A Sercos working group has determined that Sercos is compatible with TSN.
 A Sercos TSN demonstrator was developed to illustrate the real-time multi-protocol capable Sercos network based on TSN.

 Support

 Driver software

 Driver software is used to connect a controller to the device logic.
-A number of basic Sercos drivers are available as open source software from sourceforge.net.
+Several basic Sercos drivers are available as open-source software from sourceforge.net.
 These include a common Sercos Master API library, Sercos Internet Protocol Services software and a Sercos UCC Ethernet network driver.

-An open source Sercos SoftMaster is also available from sourceforge.net.
-It emulates the Sercos functions, so that a standard Ethernet controller can be used instead of FPGA or ASIC hardware.
+An open-source Sercos SoftMaster is also available from sourceforge.net.
+It emulates the Sercos functions so that a standard Ethernet controller can be used instead of FPGA or ASIC hardware.

 A pre-certified CIP Safety on Sercos protocol software is available to equip Sercos and EtherNet/IP devices with the appropriate safe logic up to SIL3.

 Certification

-Conformance testing verifies that both controls and peripheral devices comply with Sercos standards and are able to operate interoperably in networks with products from multiple vendors.
-A testing tool, The Sercos Conformizer, can be used to subject a device to a pre-test prior to the formal conformance procedure.
+Conformance testing verifies that both controls and peripheral devices comply with Sercos standards and can operate interoperably in networks with products from multiple vendors.
+A testing tool, The Sercos Conformizer, can be used to subject a device to a pre-test before the formal conformance procedure.